rishitkamboj/diversion2k24/README.md

 ## Contact and Support

-For support or inquiries, please contact our support team at support@homebizz.in.
+For support or inquiries, please contact our support team at homebizz@gmail.com.

-## Terms of Service and Privacy Policy

-Read our [Terms of Service](https://www.homebizz.in/terms) and [Privacy Policy](https://www.homebizz.in/privacy) for more information.

 ---